tatami-inc/tatami/README.md

 ```

 The key idea here is that, once `mat` is created, the application does not need to worry about the exact format of the matrix referenced by the pointer.
-Application developers can then write code that works interchangeably with a variety of different matrix representations.
+Application developers can write code that works interchangeably with a variety of different matrix representations.

 ## Access patterns